 Tense and exhausted by the fallout of your unfaithfulness, you repeat your apologies.
-You’re likely anxious and upset, eager to recover and move on.
+You’re likely anxious, upset, and ready to start recovering from an affair so you may finally move on.

-Yet, the wounds of your partner remain open, the betrayal and all its consequences, remain unaddressed, and forgiveness remains out of reach.
+Yet, the wounds of your partner remain open. the betrayal and all its consequences remain unaddressed.
+At the moment, forgiveness seems to remain out of reach.

-Why can’t you get past this?
+How come you can’t get past this?
 Why doesn’t “I’m sorry” work, no matter how much you say you are?

 Why Talk About Remorse Expression?

-It’s important that couples discuss post affair remorse and effective expression of it because, as much as you may want to recover your marriage, you are likely very far apart on what “sorry” looks like.
+It’s important that couples discuss post affair remorse and effective expression when recovering from an affair.
+As much as you may want to recover your marriage, you are likely very far apart from what “sorry” looks like.